CiscoLives/LTRATO-2001/_sources/tasks/task1/step3.rst.txt

                                 'slot': '1',
                                 'vid': 'V02'}}}

     - Since the information is collected in a Python dictionary, we can call any value using its corresponding key.
-Lets collect the serial number of the chassis using its key.
+Let's collect the serial number of the chassis using its key.

         .. code-block:: python